-Meditation is a practise where an individual uses one of the many techniques to control mind, awareness and attention, which leads to emotionally calm and stable state.
-It is a practise which was born in India thousands of years ago as a part of Jainism, Buddhism and Hinduism.
+Meditation is a practise where an individual uses one of the many techniques to control mind, awareness and attention.
+This leads to emotionally calm and stable state.
+It is a practise which was born in India thousands of years ago.

 Meditation is a good exercise for brain, which starts from self-reflection and control.
 This practise brings peace and tranquillity into your life, that grows with every passing minute, hour and day.
 Your senses become calmer, actions controlled and there is a feeling of joy within and outside.

 In Bhagvad Gita Krishna says, on the one hand, as the greatest benefactor of the soul, the mind has the potential of giving us the most benefit; on the other hand, as our greatest adversary, it also has the potential for causing the maximum harm.
 A controlled mind can accomplish many beneficial endeavours, whereas an uncontrolled mind can degrade the consciousness with most ignoble thoughts.